4 ways to manage your anxiety around COVID-19

 – Try to steer away from conversations solely about the Coronavirus

 – Stay informed on the virus via trusted channels such as the World Health Organisation and UK Government

 – Be aware of the spread of fake news, these are just people scaremongering

 – Identify what your limit is when it comes to watching the news, as it can increase anxiety levels if too much negative information is absorbed

 – Identify if you are using any unhelpful thinking styles, e.g. assuming and jumping to conclusions.
 Our minds are wired to attract negatives, but they aren’t always realistic.

 – Consume information only from trusted sources; try not to engage in people’s strong opinions on the matter if it makes you uncomfortable.

-– Try and be more in the present, focus on your surroundings and your sensations, grounding yourself will bring you away from futuristic worries.
+– Try to be more in the present, focus on your surroundings and sensations, and grounding yourself will bring you away from futuristic worries.

-If you are struggling with your mental health as a result of the Coronavirus, we are here to help.
-CBT is the treatment of choice for anxiety, depression and a range of psychological problems.
+If you are struggling with your mental health due to the Coronavirus, we are here to help you and your workplace’s mental health.
+CBT is the treatment of choice for anxiety, depression and various psychological problems.
 Our therapists are all BABCP accredited, meaning you will receive the highest standard of CBT possible.

-We have flexible online and remote therapy options to help get you back on track.
+We have flexible online and remote therapy options to help you manage anxiety around COVID-19.
 Our self-guided therapy programme has a dedicated module for COVID-19, with a range of digital tools focussing on specific concerns.